fredrikaverpil/oiio-python/README.md

 ## About the project

-We are attempting to build oiio for Python 3.x (wheels) using [vcpkg](https://github.com/Microsoft/vcpkg) on Windows, Linux and macOS.
+OpenImageIO is built using [vcpkg](https://github.com/Microsoft/vcpkg) and packaged into Python wheels on Windows, Linux and macOS platforms (provided by [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/)).

+To make this work, some customization of the vcpkg port files were necessary and thus these modifications are stored in this repository.

 ## Download wheels

 Since the project is still in a research phase, no releases have been made just yet.
-Instead, look at the Azure Pipeline CI builds where wheels are stored as build artifacts.
+Instead, look at the Azure Pipeline CI builds corresponding to your platform and Python version, where wheels are stored as build artifacts.

-For each Azure Pipelines build, click the "Summary" link, and you will see the build artifacts (zipped Python wheels).
+When browsing an Azure Pipelines build, click the "Summary" link, and you will see the build artifacts (zipped Python wheels).

+## Usage

+- Install the wheel: `pip install ...`
+- From within Python, import OpenImageIO: `from oiio import OpenImageIO as oiio`

 ## Notes

-- Official oiio repository at [OpenImageIO/oiio](https://github.com/OpenImageIO/oiio), note the `.travis.yml` and `appveyor.yml`
+- Official OpenImageIO repository at [OpenImageIO/oiio](https://github.com/OpenImageIO/oiio), note the `.travis.yml` and `appveyor.yml`
 - The python3 files for oiio at [vcpkg/ports/python3](https://github.com/Microsoft/vcpkg/tree/master/ports/python3)
 - The vcpkg files for oiio at [vcpkg/ports/openimageio](https://github.com/Microsoft/vcpkg/tree/master/ports/openimageio)